Description of the

 and air, comprehensive public transportation, energy, etc.

-- Affordable and accessible housing, nutritious food, clean water and air, comprehensive public transportation, energy, etc.
+- Affordable housing, nutritious food, clean water and air, comprehensive public transportation, energy, etc.

 End US Wars, Occupations, Use of Force, Sanctions, Military Alliances

 and Empire Building; Close Overseas Bases and Bring all the Troops and

 - Prohibit Israel and any other country using

 any weapons or munitions provided by or taken from the U.S. for any

 offensive purposes or for any use outside their established borders